Mortimer333/tetraquark/README.md

    - Content (if not moved)
    - Reader
    - *Model
+8. Figure out better schema handling and extending (as current setup have to be upgraded a lot)

 TODO:
 1. [DONE] Some problem with missed in caller block -word.funcion = 12 + func(1 , 23);